williamhCode/neogurt/README.md

 }
 ```

+> [!Important]
+> Aside from `option_set`, don't call any Neogurt commands directly during startup!

-Lastly, you can also run some code after starting up the application with
+Lastly, you can execute code after starting up the application for the first time with
 ```lua
 vim.g.neogurt_startup = function()
   ...